-For 30 years, the Milk & Dairy Beef Drug Residue Prevention Reference Manual has demonstrated the U.S. dairy industry's commitment to antibiotic stewardship and appropriate use of all medications.
+The U.S. dairy industry has long been committed to antibiotic stewardship and appropriate use of all medications.
 This year's revised manual is a quick resource to review those drugs approved for dairy animals and can also be used as an educational tool and resource for farm managers and employees to develop on-farm best management practices.
 I encourage all dairy farmers to sit down with their veterinarians and employees to review this manual as you will find the information useful, practical and easily applied to your farm.